pR0Ps/website/pelican/content/blog/adding-https-support.md

 configs are tried, and if running Nginx fails, it falls back to the HTTP set.
 Switching between HTTP and HTTPS configs is done by modifying a symlink.

-When all set up, this makes both generating a cert for the first time and renewing a cert is as easy as deploying the site.
+When all set up, this makes both generating a cert for the first time and renewing a cert as easy as deploying the site.
 For continual, automated renewals, a monthly `cron` job was added.
 With the expiry of certs being 90 days, this should be frequent enough that the certs should never expire.

  [SSL Server Test]: https://www.ssllabs.com/ssltest/index.html